 Class A Share Funds

-A shares are best for investors who plan to invest larger dollar amounts and will buy shares infrequently.
+Class A shares are best for investors who plan to invest larger dollar amounts and buy shares infrequently.
 If the purchase amount is high enough, you may qualify for "breakpoint discounts."
 Be sure to inquire about these discounts on the load if you plan to purchase additional shares of the fund (or mutual funds within the same fund family).

 Class B Share Funds

-Unlike the A shares, mutual fund Class B shares are a share class of mutual funds that do not carry front-end sales charges, but instead charge a contingent deferred sales charge (CDSC) or "back-end load."
-Class B shares also tend to have higher 12b-1 fees than other mutual fund share classes.
+Unlike the A shares, mutual fund Class B shares are a share class of mutual funds that do not carry front-end sales charges but instead charge a contingent deferred sales charge (CDSC) or "back-end load."
+Class B shares also tend to have higher 12b-1 marketing fees than other mutual fund share classes.

 Class C Share Funds